Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 - `tokenId`: The token ID of the NFT collection.
 - `amount`: The amount of NFTs to mint.
 - `metaData`: The metadata of the NFTs.
-- `batchSize`: The batch size of the minting process.
+- `batchSize`: The amount of NFTs minted in a single on-chain transaction (defaults to 5).
 - `supplyKey`: The supply key of the NFTs.

 ### Output